Year-over-Year Bridge (YoY)

-In this article, you will find a tutorial on how to create YoY Bridges, as well as an explanation of their calculation logic.
+In this article, you will find a tutorial on how to create Time Bridges, as well as an explanation of their calculation logic.

 Configuration Options:

-Node: The bridge always displays values for a selected node in the model.
-You can change the node after the bridge is created by selecting a different node in the Inspector.
+Node: The Time bridge displays the data of the selected node in the model.
+You can change the node after the bridge is created by selecting a different node in the chart editor.

-Period Selection: Depending on the chosen time level for the bridge, a filter for the respective level, e.g. Years (Data Series) is available.
-You can use this filter to select the two periods the YoY bridge should show.
+Period Selection: Per default, the Time bridge is always created on the last two years of your horizon.
+You can use the filter on “Time” in the chart editor to select other periods the Time bridge should show.
 Selecting e.g. 2017 and 2020 will result in a bridge with the summed-up effects of the three years.
-In case only a single period is selected, the bridge will automatically use the previous period as a reference point for the YoY bridge.
+In case only a single period is selected, the bridge will automatically use the previous period as a reference point for the Time bridge.

-You can switch between scenario and YoY bridges by using the option Bridge between periods in the Inspector.
+You can switch between scenario and Time bridges by using the option Bridge between periods in the Bridge Settings.

 Calculation Logic